Python Environment and Project Management

 uv remove <package>

-from an optional-dependencies
+Remove <package> from an optional-dependencies group:

 uv remove <package> --optional <group_name>

-from a dependency-groups
+Remove <package> from a dependency-groups group:

 uv remove --group <group_name> <package>